Unhappy Canada vows to retaliate against any U.S. steel tariffs

 She did not give details, and Canadian officials were not immediately available for comment on what measures she might have in mind.

-Miner Rio Tinto, the largest producer of aluminum in Canada, Alcoa Corp and the United Steelworkers union, which represents workers in both the United States and Canada, all said Canada should be spared from any tariffs.
+Miner Rio Tinto (RIO.L), the largest producer of aluminium in Canada, Alcoa Corp (AA.N) and the United Steelworkers union, which represents workers in both the United States and Canada, all said Canada should be spared from any tariffs.

 A Canadian government official, asked whether Ottawa would be pressing for an exemption, said“Our efforts have never diminished nor altered” since the question of possible steel tariffs first emerged last year.

-Canada buys more American steel than any other country, accounting for 50 percent of U.S. exports, and the steel and aluminum industry is highly integrated, Freeland said.
+Canada buys more American steel than any other country, accounting for 50 percent of U.S. exports, and the steel and aluminium industry is highly integrated, Freeland said.

 Joseph Galimberti, president of the Canadian Steel Producers Association, said there was still room for Canada to be granted an exemption.